As an Amazon Associate I earn from qualifying purchases.

 Another essential part of the ripening process is a gas called ethylene.
 Commercial farms use this gas with tomatoes and other fruits that rely on ethylene to ripe; they often pick produce that’s green before shipping and ripen before selling.

 Ethylene isn’t just some gas created in a laboratory somewhere.
-It’s a natural gas released by ripening fruits and vegetables, such as bananas, apples, and tomatoes.
+It’s a natural gas released by ripening fruits and vegetables, such as a ripe banana, apples, and tomatoes.
 When you put ethylene-producing fruits and veggies near each other, it quickens the ripening process.

-Ripening methods typically work best when the tomatoes show a bit of color change, such as a yellow-orange tint somewhere on the fruit.
+The ripening process of green tomatoes typically works best when the tomatoes show a bit of color change, such as a yellow-orange tint somewhere on the fruit.
 It’s possible to ripen entirely green tomatoes, but it takes longer, and the flavor might not be as good.

 - Ripen Tomatoes In a Paper Bag